 What is Mucopolysaccharidosis type IIIB (MPS IIIB)?

 The recessive gene-linked disorder occurs when both parents are carriers of the gene.
 A carrier will not have symptoms of the disease as they are not affected, but they can pass the mutated gene to offspring.
-Offspring of carriers will develop the disease if both parents were carriers, or will pass the mutation to their offspring if they only receive one copy of the gene.
-There is a DNA test available to check whether dogs are affected or are carriers of the gene.
+Offspring of carriers will develop the disease if both parents were carriers, or will pass the mutation to their offspring if they receive only one copy of the gene.
+A DNA test is available to check whether dogs are affected or are carriers of the gene.
 Carriers and affected dogs should never be bred.

 Trips & Schools